JayBrown/IPRedirect/README.md

 The script determines, if your IPFS node is running.
 If not, it won't redirect, and instead open the URL as is.

 You will need at least **ipfs v0.4.9** for redirects to work on e.g. the [snapshot of the **Turkish Wikipedia**](https://ipfs.io/ipns/QmVH1VzGBydSfmNG7rmdDjAeBZ71UVeEahVbNpFQtwZK8W/wiki/Anasayfa.html).

+You should also keep an eye on the evolving [IPFS browser extensions project](https://github.com/ipfs/in-web-browsers); a userscript solution like this is only necessary, as long as no full-fledged browser extensions have been released.